craigmiller160/covid-19-downloader/README.md

 1. Make sure to set the correct version in the package.json and deploy/deployment.yml file.
     1. A previously used version, even a beta one, cannot be re-used again.
 2. Run `yarn build` to build the artifact.
-3. Run the `deploy.sh` script to get it deployed to Kubernetes.
+3. Run the `kube-deploy` script to get it deployed to Kubernetes.